 You’re drowning in debt and in desperate need for relief from your hounding creditors.
 You’re considering bankruptcy, and the protections it has to offer.
 But which chapter should you file?
-Below, we discuss the advantages and disadvantages of filing Chapter 7 vs Chapter 13.
+Below, we discuss the advantages and disadvantages of filing Chapter 7 bankruptcy vs Chapter 13 bankruptcy.

 When deciding to file for bankruptcy under Chapter 7 vs Chapter 13, it is important to understand that either chapter could help you manage your debts, such as the following:

 Chapter 7 is known as the “liquidation bankruptcy.”
 It permits you to discharge most of your debts by liquidating your assets.
 To be eligible for Chapter 7, you must pass the “means test.”

 Chapter 7 is typically ideal for people with lower income (little to no disposable income) and with mostly consumer and non-secured debts.
 If you have a secured debt, such as car or home loan, there is a chance you could still keep your property, depending on the circumstances.